cuongkane/blog/posts/2024/06/write_valuable_tests.md

 Seperating sections with empty lines could increase the readability of unit tests.

 2. Avoid if statements in tests

 Avoid `if` statements in any stage (Arrange, Act and Assert) of a test.

-It indicate your unittest having multiple scenarios in a single test case.
+It indicates your unittest having multiple scenarios in a single test case.

 Bad example:
 ```python